 Seattle Tilth staff manages the Rainier Beach Learning Garden, teach educational lessons and cooking classes, help teachers, day care providers and summer programs integrate gardening into their programming, and work with school leadership.
 Seattle Tilth educator Maren Neldam is an experienced garden educator with a background in farming at Oxbow Organic Farm, and experiential education with Seattle Tilth, a regional non-profit that promotes organic gardening.
 For the past three years, she has taught garden education to children at the South Shore Garden and other Seattle Tilth sites.
 She is an expert in teaching children about building healthy soil, planting and harvesting organic food.

-2013 Ticket OutletsTicket books are on sale at the following locations for $18 each.
+2014 Ticket OutletsTicket books will be on sale at the end of May at the following locations for $18 each.

 Admiral Metropolitan Market